Overview

 the entire simulation, such as the number of simulation replicates to

-run for each level value combination and the parallelization type, if
+run for each scenario and the parallelization type, if desired (see the

 (rather than using library()